-Table 1 summarizes the frames and counter-frames focusing on the Law as a tool for peace.
+Table 1 summarizes the frames and counter-frames, focusing on the Law as a tool for peace.
 The argumentative devices included are those in which all the sectors converged.
 Particular arguments from the involved sectors are explained in the subsequent pages.

 Official Frame: The Law of Victims as an Instrument for Transitional Justice and Peace

-The sectors supporting this frame included the Colombian government, its international allies (mainly UN agencies, the International Organization for Migration IOM, the Organization of American States OAS, the United States Agency for International Development USAID, Canada, and the UK), the Episcopal Conference, and NGOs such as Forjando Futuros (Building Futures) and Tierra y Vida (Land and Life).
+The sectors supporting this frame included the Colombian government, its international allies (mainly United Nations [UN] agencies, the International Organization for Migration [IOM], the Organization of American States [OAS], the United States Agency for International Development [USAID], Canada, and the United Kingdom), the Episcopal Conference, and NGOs such as Forjando Futuros (Building Futures) and Tierra y Vida (Land and Life).

 Definition of the law.
-All of the sectors supporting this frame labelled the Law as a tool for achieving peace and Human Rights through the redress of victims.
-In particular, the Colombian Administration defined the Law as unprecedented, a historical milestone for the country and for international and domestic Law, which would start a new era (e.g., Red de Comunicaciones, 2010, 2011b).
-The international allies, the Church and the NGOs agreed with the government on the importance of the Law, as it represented great progress for the protection of the Human Rights of the displaced population in Colombia.
-Some sectors went further by linking the Law to broader social change, so that for countries such as Canada and the US, the Law would bring more security, whereas for UNDP, the Law would promote social change through the recognition of the state’s responsibility toward victims.
+All of the sectors supporting this frame labeled the Law as a tool for achieving peace and Human Rights through the redress of victims.
+In particular, the Colombian Administration defined the Law as unprecedented, a historical milestone for the country and for international and domestic Law that would start a new era (Red de Comunicaciones, 2010, 2011b).
+The international allies, the Church, and the NGOs agreed with the government on the importance of the Law, as it represented great progress for the protection of the human rights of the displaced population in Colombia.
+Some sectors went further by linking the Law to broader social change, so that for countries such as Canada and the United States, the Law would bring more security, whereas for the United Nations Development Programme (UNDP), the Law would promote social change through the recognition of the state’s responsibility toward victims.

 Causal attributions.
-All of the actors supporting the official frame coincided in blaming armed, outlaw actors (e.g., left wing guerrillas, right wing paramilitaries and drug-traffickers) as the culprits for the displacement of, land seizure from and violence against victims claiming their rights (e.g., Browne, 2011b; CEC, 2011b; Embajada de Estados Unidos en Colombia, 2010b; OIM, 2010; Red de Comunicaciones, 2011e; Tierra y Vida, 2013).
-Nevertheless, small differences in their approaches are worth noticing.
-Actors such as the OIM also more broadly blamed the armed conflict.
-Meanwhile, for UNDP, sectors of the Catholic Church, and the NGOs Forjando Futuros and Tierra y Vida, the state was also partly responsible for promoting an exclusive and unequal model of development that fostered violence and was not doing enough to protect victims.
+All of the actors supporting the official frame coincided in blaming armed outlaw actors (e.g., left wing guerrillas, right wing paramilitaries and drug-traffickers) as the culprits for the displacement of, land seizure from, and violence against victims claiming their rights (Browne, 2011b; CEC, 2011b; Embajada de Estados Unidos en Colombia, 2010b; OIM, 2010; Red de Comunicaciones, 2011e; Tierra y Vida, 2013), but small differences in their approaches are worth noticing.
+Actors such as the Organization Internacional para las Migraciones (OIM) also more broadly blamed the armed conflict.
+Meanwhile, for UNDP, sectors of the Catholic Church, and the NGOs Forjando Futuros and Tierra y Vida, the state was also partly responsible for promoting an exclusive and unequal model of development that fostered violence, and was not doing enough to protect victims.

 Recommendations.
-For all of the actors supporting the official frame, the implementation of the Law was key to overcoming the armed conflict and the humanitarian crisis in Colombia.
-Moreover, the protection of the beneficiaries of restitution against threats and attacks was stressed as a key component of the process.
-Nevertheless, although the state called on its security forces to guarantee the security of the beneficiaries of restitution, the international allies, the Church and the NGOs supporting this frame called on the government to do more to protect the victims.
+For all of the actors supporting the official frame, the implementation of the Law was key to overcoming the armed conflict and the humanitarian crisis in Colombia, and the protection of the beneficiaries of restitution against threats and attacks was stressed as a key component of the process.
+Nevertheless, although the state called on its security forces to guarantee the security of the beneficiaries of restitution, the international allies, the Church, and the NGOs supporting this frame called on the government to do more to protect the victims.

 Furthermore, different actors supported distinctive lines of action for enhancing the implementation of the Law.
 The government proposed distinguishing between restitution and compensation if the former was not possible.
 Occupiers ‘in good faith’—those who purchased the land without knowing it had been stolen—would be protected.
-In contrast, front men, illegal occupiers, false victims, and potential beneficiaries bypassing the institutional channels and resorting to ad hoc mechanisms ought to be sanctioned (e.g., Red de Comunicaciones, 2011b,d).
+In contrast, front men, illegal occupiers, false victims, and potential beneficiaries bypassing the institutional channels and resorting to ad hoc mechanisms ought to be sanctioned (Red de Comunicaciones, 2011b, 2011d).
 The term ‘false victims’ referred to people making false allegations about land being stolen from them to receive the benefits stipulated by the Law.